specification of type constraint with coercion package Foo; use Moose; use Types::Path::Tiny qw/Path AbsPath/; has filename => ( is => 'ro', isa => Path, coerce => 1, ); has directory => ( is => 'ro', isa => AbsPath, coerce => 1, ); ### usage in code Foo->new( filename => 'foo.txt' ); # coerced to P

 https://github.com/dagolden/types-path-tiny

-git clone git://github.com/dagolden/types-path-tiny.git
+git clone https://github.com/dagolden/types-path-tiny.git